 Inspiration galleries have become a requisite among website owners of various types.
 It is more than just collecting inspiring photos, but it has become a great tool to encourage new customers to stick around and perhaps buy from your store in the near future.

 Somehow, there are those who build their inspiration galleries haphazardly and without even putting enough thought about their customers and search engines.
 As eCommerce store owners, you need to satisfy both human (customer) and search engine in order to thrive as a business online.

-The examples on Steps 1, 3 and 7 showcase the ideal types of inspiration galleries.
-Your collections of inspiring product photos can only be very useful if you apply all of the steps mentioned on this how-to guide.
+The examples on Steps 1, 3 and 7 showcases the ideal types of inspiration galleries.
+Your collections of inspiring product photos can only be very useful if you apply all of the steps mentioned in this how-to guide.

 Below are samples of not-so-ideal inspiration galleries on the web:

 Leo.com.hk has very few products being showcased here on their inspiration gallery.
 And yet they did not lay them out in uniform-sized thumbnails to populate the page.